mauriciohodinkee/infinite_blog/README.md

 This is a sample blog using Rails, React and NewsAPI.
 ## Continuous integration

-This project is using [Github actions](https://github.com/mauriciohodinkee/infinite_blog/actions) and performing:
+This project is using [Github actions](https://github.com/mauriciohodinkee/infinite_blog/actions).

+For Ruby:
 1. Postgres installation
 2. Ruby and rails installation
 3. [Ordinare](https://github.com/nikolalsvk/ordinare) check - Gemfile organizer